Macb3th/dartlang.org/src/site/docs/tutorials/packages/index.markdown

 and save the pubspec.yaml file.
 </aside>

-##Name the package dependences {#name-dependencies}
+##Name the package dependencies {#name-dependencies}

-To use an external library package, include it in a list of _dependencies_ in the pubspec.yaml file.
+To use an external library package, include it in a list of _dependencies_ in your application's pubspec.yaml file.
 Each item in the dependencies list specifies the name, and sometimes the version, of a package that your application uses.

-To make vector_victor dependent on the vector_math package, modify the pubspec.yaml file as shown below.
+To specify that vector_victor depends on the vector_math package, modify the pubspec.yaml file as shown below.
 Be sure to remove the hash marks (#) so that